Ofplarsen/PhysicsCalc/README.md

 # PhysicsCalc
 Calculator for physics.
-Only add variables as parameter and solve for
+Only add variables as parameter and it will be solved as an equation.
+Uses sympy